 | Monitor stock & place follow-up orders | 31–60+ | You | Your initial order will likely be incomplete due to stock issues.
 Sign up for restock notifications, check the IKEA website and Ottawa store (Pinecrest) separately, and be prepared for multiple orders and deliveries.
 See the stock issues section above for strategies. |

 | Receive all cabinet components | 45–75 | IKEA / You | Deliveries arrive over multiple shipments.
 Inspect everything on arrival and cross-reference against your shopping list.
 Some items may need in-store pickup.
 All items must be delivered at least 2 weeks before your installation date to avoid a rescheduling fee.
-Note: In our case, we still had not received all items by the time cabinets were installed and countertops were being measured — 3 items remained outstanding across 7 separate orders spanning 8+ weeks.
+Note: In our case, we still had not received all items by the time cabinets were installed and countertops were being measured — the final items were still arriving across what ultimately became 8 separate orders spanning 11 weeks.
 Cabinet installation proceeded with available parts; missing cover panels and drawer fronts will be installed later. |

 | Milestone | Day | Owner | What Happens |